-The element that makes some people sing nicely and others poorly is problems with pitch accuracy, which is also called intonation.
-Pitch can be understood as the ‘sharpness’ of a voice; higher the pitch, higher is the sharpness and shriller the voice sounds.
+The element that causes some people to sing well and others to sing badly are problems with pitch accuracy, also known as intonation.
+Pitch can be understood as the ‘sharpness’ of a voice; the higher the pitch, the sharper and shriller the voice sounds.

-Some people are born with certain innate abilities that melt our hearts or amaze us.
-Watch a great movie and you’ll feel inspired, read a good book and you’ll appreciate the complexity of the world, listen to a good singer and the world will suddenly seem more beautiful.
+Some people are born with certain innate abilities that melt our hearts or astonish us.
+Watching a great movie, you feel inspired, read a good book and realize the complexity of the world, listen to a good singer and the world suddenly appears more beautiful.

-So, why do some people seem to always sing bad?
+So why do some people always seem to sing badly?

-Although it’s quite difficult to define the boundaries of ‘good singing’, since ‘good singing’ to you may not be the same for your friends, good singing can be scientifically differentiated from bad singing.
-If you’re a bad singer, it means that you are lacking in one or more of these areas; timing (the ability to keep time in the music), note memory, and pitch accuracy.
+Although it is quite difficult to define the boundaries of “good singing,” since “good singing” cannot be the same for you and your friends, good singing can be scientifically distinguished from bad singing.
+If you are a bad singer, this means that you are lacking in one or more of these areas; timing (the ability to keep time in the music), note memory, and pitch accuracy.

-It has been observed that the majority of people are fairly decent when it comes to note memory and timing.
-Regardless of being trained in singing or not, most people would be able to identify the song you’re singing, even if you were not singing particularly well.
-That is undeniable proof of an ability to remember notes.
-Similarly, people are fairly good at timing their notes and changes while singing.
+It has been observed that the majority of people are quite decent when it comes to the memory and timing of notes.
+Regardless of whether one is trained in singing or not, most people would be able to identify the song you are singing, even if you are not singing particularly well.
+This is undeniable proof of the ability to memorize notes.

-Why can some people sing well but others can’t?
+Why can some people sing well but others cannot?

 Pitch errors can be regarded as the difference in the number of cents of the sung tone from the intended tone.
 If your tone is off the intended tone by more than 50 cents, then your singing would likely be considered “bad”.

-Interestingly, a study found that we, as humans, are able to recognize distinct pitches and recreate them on an instrument, even though some of us may find it difficult to listen to a pitch and recreate the sound with our voices.
-This shows that we, in fact, do have the innate ability to ‘recognize’ pitches.
-What we lack is a good ear to hear the pitch that we are singing in, when we try to recreate it, which renders us unable to sing it correctly.
+Interestingly, a study has shown that, as humans, we are able to recognize different pitches and replicate them on an instrument, although it may be difficult for some of us to hear a pitch and recreate the sound with our voices, showing that we actually have the innate ability to “recognize” pitches.
+What we lack is a good ear to hear the pitch in which we sing when we try to replicate it, which makes us unable to sing it correctly.

-It all comes down to those tricky activities of the brain.
-The problem with the brain lies in not being able to adjust its activities against a particular target (which, in this case, is a particular tone).
+The problem with the brain lies in not being able to adjust its internal activities against a particular target (which, in this case, is a particular tone).
 That may be a bit confusing, so let’s break it down a little further.

-When you hear a tune, your brain has a perception of its various parameters, such as loudness, pitch, tone and so on.
-Human brains are pretty good at perceiving the right tone, which means that the possibility of an error in our brain’s perception of the tone is ruled out.
-Hence, the ‘input’ component in this case is alright; the problem occurs at the ‘output’.
-After hearing the tone, the brain maps out an output tone to match the one it heard, but sadly, it’s not in tune.
-In other words, most of the poor singing is due to ‘poor motor control’ and ‘timbral-translation errors’.
+When you hear a melody, your brain has a perception of its various parameters, such as volume, pitch, tone, etc. Human brains are pretty good at perceiving the right tone, which means that the possibility of our brain’s perception of the sound is excluded.

 Why can’t I sing?

-Additionally, you may be using your ‘speaking voice’ instead of your ‘singing voice’.
-While talking, we typically use a lower limited range, whereas, our singing voice is relatively higher.
-It is easier to teach the skill to a child than to an adult, because, the longer a person tries to sing with their speaking voice, the harder it becomes to break that habit.
-Therefore, it is just a matter of continuously practicing to relax your vocal mechanism and using supported breath to sing, rather than making the voice ‘do something’.
+It is easier to teach a child this skill than an adult, because the longer a person tries to sing with their speaking voice, the more difficult it becomes to break this habit.
+Therefore, it is only a matter of continuously practicing relaxing your vocal mechanism and singing with assisted breathing, rather than getting the voice to “do something.”

 It is important to remember that singers are not only born, but also made.
-If you have heard your favorite singers sing over time, you are likely to have noticed considerable changes in their voices.
-Taylor Swift, for example, sounds extremely different now than she did five years ago, and in a good way.
-This can partly be due to maturity, but a huge part of it is due to consistent and thorough practice.
+If you hear your favorite singers sing over time, you will probably have noticed significant changes in their voices.
+Taylor Swift, for example, sounds very different today than she did five years ago, and in a good way.
+This may be due in part to maturity, but a large part of it is due to consistent and thorough practice.

-Therefore, don’t worry if you can’t sing well now; it’s just a matter of time and patience.
-Who knows, one day, after enough practice, maybe you’ll be belting out a beautiful song to an auditorium full of people.
-Don’t let anyone tell you that you “have a bad voice”.
-An important part of the process is simply learning to be comfortable with the unique voice that you have.
-You can, however, always buckle down and practice to find that perfect pitch!
+So don’t worry if you can’t sing well now, it’s just a matter of time and patience.
+Who knows, maybe one day, after enough practice, you’ll be able to sing a beautiful song to an audience full of people.
+Don’t let anyone tell you you have “a bad voice.”
+An important part of the process is simply to learn to feel comfortable with the unique voice you have.
+You can always practice to find the perfect pitch!